 A must-have for most storage scenarios of any card with value.
 Even if you’re considering putting the card in a top holder, the penny sleeve is a must beforehand.

-Plenty of people also just sleeve cards and store in boxes rather than just putting the raw card into a box without protection.
+Plenty of people believe the best way to store cards is to just sleeve cards and place in boxes rather than just putting the raw card into a box without protection.

 If you need a more rigid holder that provides better protection, a toploader is perfect.
 (As mentioned, you’ll want to first put the card into a penny sleeve before the toploader.)(Affiliate Link)As stated above, adding a card to a toploader is typically a “final” action, meaning, there aren’t a lot of reasons to add a card and then remove, etc.